Homotopy Theoretic and Categorical Models of Neural Information Networks: Introduction and motivation

 The main goal of this paper is the development of a new mathematical formalism for the modeling of networks endowed with several different levels of structure.
 The types of structures considered are formalized in terms of categories, whose objects represent various kinds of resources, such as computational architectures for concurrent/distributed computing, codes generated by spiking activity of neurons, probabilities and information structures, and possible other categories describing physical resources with metabolic and thermodynamical constraints.
 Morphisms in these categories represent ways in which resources can be converted and computational systems can be transformed into one another.
 All these different levels of structure are in turn related via several functorial mappings.
-We model a configuration space of consistent ways of assgning such resources to a network and all its subsystems, and we introduce dynamical systems describing the evolution of the network with its resources and constraints.
-The main advantage of adopting this categorical viewpoint lies in the fact that the entire system, with all its levels of structure, transforms simultaneously and consistently (for example, consistently over all possible subsystems), under dynamical evolution, and in the course of interacting with and processing external stimuli.
-The way we incorporate these different levels of structure is based on a notion from homotopy theory, the concept of Gamma space introduced by Graeme Segal in the 1970s to realize homotopy-theoretic spectra in term of symmetric monoidal categories.
-We view this as a functorial construction of a ``configuration space" of all possible mappings of subsystems of a finite system to resources, in a way that is additive on independent subsystems.
-We enrich this formalism with both probabilistic and persistent structures, and we incorporate ways of taking into account the specific wiring of the network to which the construction is applied.

-We show that a discretized form of the Hopfield network dynamics can be formulated in this categorical setting, thus providing an evolution equation for the entire system of the network with all its resources and constraints, and we show that one recovers the usual Hopfield network dynamics when specializing this to a category of weighted codes.

-An important aspect of the Gamma space formalism we use as a starting point of our construction is that it generates homotopy types, through associated simplicial sets and spectra.
-We show that, within this formalism, we recover as particular cases interesting homotopy types that have already been seen to play an important role in neuroscience modeling, such as the nerve of the receptive fields covering associate to a binary neural code or the clique complex of an activated subnetwork.
-We also show that measures of informational complexity such as integrated information can be incorporated naturally within our formalism.
+We model a configuration space of consistent ways of assigning such resources to a network and all its subsystems, in the form of categories of ``network summing functors'' with invertible natural transformations as morphisms.
+These provide a categorical model of a moduli space of all possible assignments of resources to subnetworks (subject to various types of constraints), considered up to equivalence.